Bankruptcy Lawyer

-Legislative History of New Bankruptcy Laws
+Legislative History Of New Bankruptcy Laws

 Legislative history of the Abuse Prevention and Consumer Protection Act is a testament to political clout wielded by Washington lobbyists.
 Through various forms since 1994, proposed new bankruptcy laws provided by the Act developed primarily at the insistence of commercial banks, insurance and investment companies.
 Republican legislators consistently vote for the passage of reform and related new bankruptcy laws drafted by special interest groups.
 Throughout the Clinton administration, these bills and related new bankruptcy laws consistently passed the House yet stalled in the Senate with the blessing of President Clinton.
 The bill passed the Senate one time, and was vetoed by the President.